Fundamental Guide

 What is Personal Finance?

-Personal finance includes all of a person's or household's financial choices and actions, such as tax planning, retirement planning, insurance, investing, saving, and budgeting.
+Personal finance covers all financial decisions and activities of an individual or household including tax planning, retirement planning, insurance, investing, saving, and budgeting.

 Key Components